Top Tourist Attractions and Things to do in Lisbon (Portugal)

 Lisbon is the charming capital city of Portugal.
-Every year many tourists attracted by the lively culture and traditional beauty of this coastal city.
-The main attractions are many years old beautiful limestone architectures.
+Every year many tourists are attracted by the lively culture and traditional beauty of this coastal city and some of its main attractions are many years old beautiful limestone architectures.
 You can explore many historic landmarks such as museums, palaces and, churches.
 It is possible to visit many popular places in Lisbon on foot or even you can take a free hiking tour.
 You will love the enchanting city landscape with ocean views while exploring around.

 When is the best time to visit Lisbon?

 - Summer is the highest season and you can expect big tourist crowds around this time of the year

 - May is the best time to visit

 - You can witness many local events, festivities, parades in June

 - July to August is the hottest season

 - The average temperature is 25°C